-For more information regarding Academic Credit for Prior Learning visit pencol.edu or contact the Student Service Office at SServices@pencol.edu or call (360) 417-6340.
+For more information regarding Academic Credit for Prior Learning visit pencol.edu, email SServices@pencol.edu or call (360) 417-6340.

 Military Credits

 When military courses are directly related to your program of study at Peninsula College, it is possible for credit to be awarded toward a specific degree or certificate.
 However, some such courses might not be applicable to a program's graduation requirements, and in that case no credit would be awarded.
 Official documentation of military courses and requests for evaluation of credit are submitted to Pirate Central via email at SServices@pencol.edu or by calling (360) 417-6340.